These beet recipes are easy to make and showcase the best ways to eat this healthy bright pink root vegetable! Plus, the 3 best ways to cook beets.

 What are the best ways to eat beets?
 Yes, the humble beet might not be the sexiest of vegetables.
 But it’s a major up-and-comer!
 As people start to have more interest in eating lots of veggies and whole foods, beets are on the rise.
 And it’s for good reason: these healthy root vegetables can taste amazing when cooked correctly!

 Alex and I used to only occasionally eat beets: but we’ve started to eat them more often (especially because they cook in the Instant Pot in only 30 minutes!).
-Here we’ve compiled a list of all our favorite beet recipes!
-We’ve also got our favorite cooking methods, from roasting to Instant Pot.
+And they’re one of the 20 best vegetables you can eat!
+Here we’ve compiled a list of all our favorite beet recipes, along with our favorite cooking methods.
 We hope you enjoy them as much as we do.

 And now…our best easy beet recipes!